Open and Concealed Gun Carry Laws in North Carolina

 Although the right to bear arms is protected under both the federal and North Carolina constitutions, that doesn’t mean all North Carolinians may carry a gun or may do so wherever they like.
 Both open and concealed carry come with limits in the state.
 This article will review when open and concealed carry is allowed, what permits are needed, and where guns are prohibited.

-Yes, in many instances, open carry is legal without a permit.
+In many instances, open carry is legal without a permit in North Carolina.
 Most people may openly carry firearms wherever they aren't prohibited.
 State law restricts open (and concealed) carry in places such as schools, government buildings, parades, picket lines, and demonstrations.
 Local government can enact further restrictions to regulate or prohibit open carry on streets, sidewalks, alleys, and other public property.
 To open carry a handgun, a person must be at least 18 years of age.

-It's legal in North Carolina to conceal carry in the following situations:
+It’s legal in North Carolina to conceal carry a handgun in the following situations:

-• it's a handgun, and you have a valid concealed handgun permit
+• you have a valid concealed handgun permit

 • you’re on your own premises, or